 Third, we are to show mercy mixed with fear.
 Remembering that Godly fear is a humble awe and reverence toward him.
 We are to always remember from where God has lifted us up as we deal with people where they are, but to be on our guard lest we fall into their pit.
 Remember once again that God has shown you great mercy.
 Mercy is best defined as doing for someone else what they cannot do for themselves and what you have no obligation to do for them.
 That describes what Jesus did for us while we were still sinners, will you demonstrate that kind of mercy to a dying world?

 Fourth, we are to hate even the clothing stained by sin.
 Clothing, in the Biblical mindset, represented status and position.
 Believers are given Christ’s righteousness to wear as a robe.
 Unbelievers wear the stained garments of their sinful life.
 When we evangelize, we are to hate the sin, not the sinner, but must never be tempted to put on the clothes of a sinful life.
 We are to be holy as God is holy.
 In turn, it is not only sin that we are to hate, but also the lustful desires that lead to sin.
 These desires often clothe the blackest sins with fleshly finery.
 We are to separate ourselves from the corruption that leads to these sins.

-Posted on February 22, 2009, in Uncategorized and tagged Commentary on Jude, dealing with doubters, Evangelism, Jude 22-23, Jude's Evangelism technique, lifeguards.
+Posted on February 22, 2009, in Expositions, Jude and tagged Commentary on Jude, dealing with doubters, Evangelism, Jude 22-23, Jude's Evangelism technique, lifeguards.
 Bookmark the permalink.
 Leave a comment.